1 - 20 of 156 items matching your search:

 CMI Report | Jan 2007

 The situation in Faryab province in northern Afghanistan is characterised by a substantial military and political uncertainty.
-Violent acts ...
+Violent acts could at any ...

 Conflicts, Peace keeping, Military involvement, Humanitarian assistance, Afghanistan, Norway